Skip to main content

 Growth Hormone Releasing Hormone Analogs

-The most direct application of for wellness and age management involves peptides that modulate the body’s production of human growth hormone (HGH).
+The most direct application of peptide therapy for wellness and age management involves peptides that modulate the body’s production of human growth hormone (HGH).
 As the body ages, the pituitary’s release of HGH becomes less frequent and robust, contributing to changes in body composition, reduced recovery, and diminished vitality.
 FDA-approved GHRH analogues are designed to address this by signaling the pituitary gland directly.

 Sermorelin